Zeke-OS/zeke/doc/proc.md

 ### Introduction to executables in Zeke

-The kernel has a support for implementing loader functions for any new executable format but currently only 32bit
+The kernel has a support for implementing loader functions for any new executable format but currently only 32bit elf support exist.
-<span data-acronym-label="elf" data-acronym-form="singular+full">elf</span>
-support exist.
 Loading of a new process image is invoked by calling exec syscall call that calls `load_image()` function in `kern/exec.c` file.
 Process image loaders are advertised by using `EXEC_LOADER` macro.

 ### ELF32

-The
-<span data-acronym-label="elf" data-acronym-form="singular+abbrv">elf</span>
-loader in Zeke can be used to load statically linked executables as well as anything linked dynamically.
+The elf loader in Zeke can be used to load statically linked executables as well as anything linked dynamically.
 Currently only two loadable sections can be loaded, code region and heap region.

 #### Suported elf sections

-The kernel reads process memory regions based on information provided by `PT_LOAD` sections in the
+The kernel reads process memory regions based on information provided by `PT_LOAD` sections in the elf file.
-<span data-acronym-label="elf" data-acronym-form="singular+abbrv">elf</span>
-file.

 The kernel can read additional information needed for executing a binary from the elf notes.
 The non-standard notes are only parsed if `Zeke` is